ch0r1es-1n-ch0rge/starting_out_with_Python/README.md

 Starting out with Python (4th Edition) by Tony Gaddis

-Chapter - Programming Exercises -
+                    - Programming Exercises -
-* Completed programs for each end of chapter proramming exercises *
+- Completed programs for each end of chapter proramming exercises. -